Partakithware/ArcaneTextEditor/README.md

 ArcaneText is a user-driven byte substitution tool for obfuscating text.
 It trades simplicity and control for no real security.
 Use it for light obfuscation or private data-sharing scenarios where strong encryption is not required.

-If you want help generating example mappings or usage instructions, I can provide those too.